-Syntax Comments P Indicates the polygon aperture template. <outer diameter=""></outer> Diameter of the circumscribed circle, i.e. the circle through the polygon vertices.
-A decimal > 0. <number of="" vertices=""></number> Number of vertices n, 3 ≤ n ≤ 12.
-An integer. <rotation angle=""></rotation> The rotation angle, in degrees counterclockwise.
+Syntax Comments Р Indicates the polygon aperture template. outer_diameter Diameter of the circumscribed circle, i.e. the circle through the polygon vertices.
+A decimal > 0. vertices Number of vertices n, $3 \le n \le 12$.
+An integer. rotation The rotation angle, in degrees counterclockwise.
 A decimal.
-With rotation angle zero there is a vertex on the positive X-axis through the aperture center. <hole diameter=""></hole> Diameter of a round hole.
+With rotation angle zero there is a vertex on the positive X-axis through the aperture center. hole_diameter Diameter of a round hole.
 A decimal >0.
 If omitted the aperture is solid.
-See also section 4.3.6.
+See also section 4.4.6.